emreokanbaskaya1/MVC_CV/README.md

 - 🎨 **Bootstrap / HTML / CSS / JavaScript**
 - 🔠 **FontAwesome Icons**

+## 🌐 Frontend – Dynamic CV Website

+The frontend of this project showcases a modern, responsive personal CV page.
+It includes clean layouts, section-based content, and styling powered by Bootstrap and Razor View Engine.

+Below are some example pages from the live UI:

 ## 🧍 About Section – Frontend View

 This section introduces the user with a clean and responsive layout, displaying name, contact details, and a detailed self-description.
 It reflects full-stack skills, academic background, and professional focus.